 As per the Public Education Department Wellness Policy rule 6.12.6.1 NMAC, all New Mexico local boards of education shall establish a district/charter school School Health Advisory Council (SHAC) that consists of parent(s), school food authority personnel, school board member(s), school administrator(s), school staff, student(s), and community member(s).
-Identified below are the members of the Albuquerque Sign Language Academy SHAC, their roles and contact information.
+Identified below are the members of the Albuquerque Sign Language Academy SHAC, their roles (note their contact information is on file with school office).
 Please note that you are not limited to only one person representing each category and representatives may fall into more than one category.
 The Albuquerque Sign Language Academy has identified a wellness policy champion(s) within the school, charged with the operational responsibility for ensuring that each school fulfills the school's wellness policy.